Ba4bes/ARMHelper/docs/Get-ARMDeploymentErrorMessage.md

 ```

 ### -TemplateFile
-The path to the deploymentfile
+The path to the templatefile

 ```yaml
 Type: String